-Prior to each school year, a school district is required to provide written notice to the parent of each student enrolled in the district of the school board's decision regarding whether the district will provide human sexuality instruction.
-If instruction will be provided, this notice must include a summary of the basic content, including what is required under state law; a statement of a parent's right to review the materials or remove a student from the district's instruction on human sexuality; and information describing a parent's opportunity to participate in the school health advisory council (SHAC).
+Prior to each school year, a school district is required to provide written notice to the parent or guardian of each student enrolled in the district of the school board's decision regarding whether the district will provide human sexuality instruction.
+If instruction will be provided, this notice must include a summary of the basic content, including what is required under state law; a statement of a parent's or guardian's right to review the materials or remove a student from the district's instruction on human sexuality; and information describing a parent's or guardian's opportunity to participate in the school health advisory council (SHAC).